Rosalyn Higgins, Lady Higgins

-Rosalyn Cohen Higgins, Baroness Higgins, (born 2 June 1937) is a British former president of the International Court of Justice (ICJ).
-She was the first female judge elected to the ICJ, and was elected to a three-year term as its president in 2006.
+Rosalyn Cohen Higgins, Lady Higgins, (born 2 June 1937) is a British judge who was a judge of the International Court of Justice (ICJ) from 1995 to 2009.
+She was the first female judge elected to the ICJ.
+Higgins was elected to a three-year term as its president in 2006.

 Life

 Born to a Jewish family in 1937 as Rosalyn Cohen, she married the politician Terence Higgins in 1961.
-Her husband was created a life peer in 1997; consequently, she became Baroness Higgins.
+Her husband was created a life peer in 1997; consequently, she became Baroness Higgins or Lady Higgins.

 Education and career

 Higgins studied at Girton College, Cambridge, receiving her BA degree in 1959 and an LLB degree in 1962.
 She was a Harkness Fellow between 1959 and 1961.
 She later proceeded to a MA degree.
 She continued her studies at Yale Law School, earning a JSD degree in 1962.

 Following her education, Higgins was a practising barrister, and became a Queen's Counsel (QC; since 2022, KC) in 1986, and is a bencher of the Inner Temple.
 She served on the UN Human Rights Committee for 14 years.
 Her role as member of the leading body for supervising implementation of the International Covenant on Civil and Political Rights earned her respect for her diligence and competence.
 She resigned from the Human Rights Committee when she was elected to the International Court of Justice on 12 July 1995, re-elected on 6 February 2000, and ended her second term on 6 February 2009.